 Clinical and public health laboratories testing for SARS-CoV-2 must report through the CalREDIE Electronic Laboratory Reporting system (ELR):

-Within eight hours from the time the laboratory notifies the health care provider or other person authorized to receive the report.
+- Federal regulations require laboratories to report both positive and non-positive antigen test results.
+Any laboratories conducting SARS-CoV-2 antigen testing must report all positive and non-positive test results through the CalREDIE Electronic Laboratory Reporting system (ELR) within eight hours from the time the laboratory notifies the health care provider or other person authorized to receive the report.

 - Please note that laboratories no longer need to report SARS-CoV-2 results by telephone within one hour.

 - Laboratories must report data on patients’

 race and ethnicity for all COVID-19 test results.
 Please revise your requisition forms to include this information, and work with the healthcare providers you serve to ensure that demographic information is collected during patient intake so that you can include it when you report results through the CalREDIE system.

 - For more information about ELR, please visit the

 - Please use the encoding guidelines for ELR messages for SARS-CoV-2.
 The LOINC codes are pre-release codes, developed for special use.
 You can find them, and check for future updates, at the